 My two cents, I don't think it's a good idea to promote environments that are easy but potentially wrong, because no matter how many warnings we put on it, someone will try to deploy it that way in production.

-#15 Updated by bmbouter almost 2 years ago
+#15 Updated by bmbouter over 2 years ago

 - Status changed from NEW to CLOSED - NOTABUG

 Pulp3 no longer uses message brokers so I think we can close this as NOTABUG.
 I could see a similar desire with Redis to not be required for a dev environment, but I'm not sure how that is possible.
 RQ has a 'Bypassing Workers' section in its docs but even though a task will be run synchronously it says it still needs a connection to Redis.